TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ## What if it doesn't work

+Pinata may rate-limit the `chifra init` commands.
+If this happens, you may repeatedly run the command again.
+It should recover.
+Alternatively, you may add the `--sleep <n>` option to slow the process down.

 If the above process does not work, you can use the nuclear option by deleting the entire contents of the `$indexPath`.
 Once you do that, running `chifra init --all` (omit the `--all` if you wish) will download the index.

 ## Important note